munificent/craftinginterpreters/book/a-map-of-the-territory.md

-Now that I've stuffed your head with a dictionary's worth of programming language jargon, we can finally address a question that's plagued coders since time immemorial: "What's the difference between a compiler and an interpreter?"
+Now that I've stuffed your head with a dictionary's worth of programming language jargon, we can finally address a question that's plagued coders since time immemorial: What's the difference between a compiler and an interpreter?

 It turns out this is like asking the difference between a fruit and a vegetable.
 That seems like a binary either-or choice, but actually "fruit" is a *botanical* term and "vegetable" is *culinary*.
 One does not strictly imply the negation of the other.
-There are fruits that aren't vegetables (apples) and vegetables that are not fruits (carrots), but also edible plants that are both fruits *and* vegetables, like tomatoes.
+There are fruits that aren't vegetables (apples) and vegetables that aren't fruits (carrots), but also edible plants that are both fruits *and* vegetables, like tomatoes.

 <span name="veg"></span></span>